joegasewicz/react-bare-forms/README.md

 ![ReactBareForms](images/rbf_logo3.png?raw=true "React Bare Forms")

-React library using React Hooks to build forms & let you switch in & out Bootstrap 4 styling. **React Bare Forms** aka *RBF* aims to be the simplest form library for React as possible.
+React library using React Hooks to build forms & let you switch in & out Bootstrap 4 styling. **React Bare Forms** aka *RBF* aims to be the easiest to use form library for React.

 **React Bare Forms** library is compatible with both React functional & class components 🎉